-MANUFACTURED HOUSING - manufactured housing means any structure, transportable in one or more sections, which, in the traveling mode, is 8 body feet or more in width and 40 body feet or more in length, or when erected on site, is 320 square feet or more, and which is built on a permanent chassis and designed to be used as a dwelling with or without a permanent foundation when connected to required utilities, which include plumbing, heating and electrical heating systems contained therein.
+MANUFACTURED HOUSING: Manufactured housing means any structure, transportable in one or more sections, which, in the traveling mode, is 8 body feet or more in width and 40 body feet or more in length, or when erected on site, is 320 square feet or more, and which is built on a permanent chassis and designed to be used as a dwelling with or without a permanent foundation when connected to required utilities, which include plumbing, heating and electrical heating systems contained therein.
 Manufactured housing as defined in this section shall not include presite built housing as defined in RSA 674:31-a.

-MANUFACTURED HOUSING PARK - any tract of land on which two or more manufactured homes are located for the use as living quarters, whether occupied or not, except where two (2) acres of that tract of land are associated with each manufactured home as in a regular subdivision.
+MANUFACTURED HOUSING PARK - Any tract of land on which two or more manufactured homes are located for the use as living quarters, whether occupied or not, except where two (2) acres of that tract of land are associated with each manufactured home as in a regular subdivision.

-MATERIALS STORAGE - storage of materials intended for wholesale distribution or for use in a manufacturing or repair facility.
+MATERIALS STORAGE: storage of materials intended for wholesale distribution or for use in a manufacturing or repair facility.

-MULTIFAMILY DEVELOPMENT COMPLEX - shall mean two (2) or more multifamily structures on the same site.
+MULTIFAMILY DEVELOPMENT COMPLEX: shall mean two (2) or more multifamily structures on the same site.

-MULTIFAMILY STRUCTURE - Shall mean a residential structure containing three (3) or more units, not to exceed four (4) units per building.
+MULTIFAMILY STRUCTURE: Shall mean a residential structure containing three (3) or more units, not to exceed four (4) units per building.
 Each of the units shall have separate entrances and exits and shall be separated by a common fire wall.
 Driveway and parking areas may be shared.

-NON-CONFORMING USE - any lawful use of buildings, structures, premises, land or parts therefore existing as of the effective date of this Ordinance, or amendment thereto, and not in conformance with the provisions of this Ordinance, shall be considered to be a non-conforming use.
+NON-CONFORMING USE: any lawful use of buildings, structures, premises, land or parts therefore existing as of the effective date of this Ordinance, or amendment thereto, and not in conformance with the provisions of this Ordinance, shall be considered to be a non-conforming use.
 No non-conforming use may be expanded, changed to another non-conforming use, or renewed after it has been discontinued for a period of 12 months or more.

-(Grandfather Clause) a use which was lawful prior to the adoption of this Ordinance or amendments thereto and which does not conform with the use regulations hereof.
+( Pre-existing Clause) a use which was lawful prior to the adoption of this Ordinance or amendments thereto and which does not conform with the use regulations hereof.

 a lot of record which does not satisfy the requirements for area, frontage or any other provision of the Ordinance.